gangalal/DDL.project3/README.md

 # DDL.project2
-this project is about digital clock
+this project is all about digital clock